 7. Profit per Loan Originated

-A well oiled loan workflow is designed to close loans quickly, but also cheaply.
-Less man hours are required, and with fewer sunk costs, when your process works efficiently.
-This all equates to how much profit is generated per loan originated.
+A well-oiled loan workflow is designed to close loans quickly, but also cheaply.
+When your process works efficiently, fewer man-hours are required, along with fewer sunk costs.
+So, this all equates to how much profit each originated loan generates.

-Production volume is generally viewed as an indicator of success in the mortgage industry.
-But loan volume does not tell the entire story for an originator without the context of profit per loan.
-Maximizing profit generated per loan should be the goal of all originators as that would mean that your workflow is efficient and your customers are being well served.
+Many people view production volume as an indicator of success in the mortgage industry.
+However, loan volume does not tell the entire story for an originator without the context of profit per loan.
+Maximizing profit generated per loan should be the goal of all originators.
+This would mean that your workflow is efficient, and, as a result, your customers get great service.

-You can get more fine-grained with your metrics in order to measure the efficacy or your marketing programs, or performance of individuals within your organization.
-Use the key performance metrics listed above to understand if there are issues in your workflow, and where to begin when you want to look deeper.
+Altogether, you can get more fine-grained with your metrics in order to measure the efficacy or your marketing programs, or performance of individuals within your organization.
+Use the key performance metrics above to understand if there are issues in your workflow, and where to begin when you want to look deeper.